sleeyax/NotesApp/edge-service/README.md

 ## API
 **Base-URL**: `/listings/`
-# Show Current User
+# Search For User By Id
-Get the details of the currently Authenticated User.
+Get the details of the user with given userid

 **URL** : `/users/search/userid={userid}`